Table of Contents

 On paper it seems to make sense, it's a logical programming statement: "IF in focus, THEN take the shot".

 However, most of the time the camera does not know what it's looking at, it does not know what you want to achieve, it does not know your intentions, it's not conscious, it's just an object.
 And don't get me wrong, I have nothing against auto-focus, sometimes it can work really well:

 It depends on the camera, the settings and variables that you adjust in the menu as well as the goal you're trying to achieve.
 Such as eye-tracking auto-focus for my YouTube videos on my Sony ZV1 for example.
 But with street photography, we want to control the settings.

 Just like Naval Ravikant says on his podcast and book:

 I highly recommend you check out Naval Ravikant's podcast & book by the way.

 I set my AF-L button as a back-button focus.
 Meaning that when I press this button it focuses on whatever spot I chose, and it will continue to hold focus on that spot until I let go of the button.

 That way I can compose the frame the way I like, I can prepare in advance, I can focus on a particular spot, area or person for example and just wait for the subjects to enter the frame.

 Or I can take multiple shots in a row without having the camera slow down while it tries to auto-focus for me or figure out what is it that it wants to do, like these:

 Setting Up The AF-L Button

 To my knowledge, this works on most if not all Fujifilm cameras, at least it works on my main camera, the X100V.
 It worked on the X100T & X100F when I owned those in the past, as well as the original X100, and it works on the most recently reviewed camera on my channel, the X-Pro1.

 Let's focus on the X-Pro1 for now.
-The First thing we need to do is to set our camera focus mode selector to manual mode, Like this:
+The First thing we need to do is to set our camera focus mode selector to the manual mode, like this: